Methane Emissions: U.S. and International Mitigation Efforts

 Past administrations have issued regulations and adopted policies aimed at addressing methane emissions across various sectors.
 This section highlights some of these executive branch activities but does not provide a comprehensive list of all actions taken.

-In the waste sector, EPA announced its intent to issue a proposed rule in 2025 to update emissions standards for solid waste landfills in order to mitigate methane.74 Regulations for landfill emissions have been in place since 1996, when EPA first established New Source Performance Standards and Emission Guidelines to control methane and other pollutants from municipal solid waste landfills.75 Whether the Trump Administration will continue this effort is to be determined.
+In the waste sector, EPA announced in 2024 its intent to issue a proposed rule in 2025 to update emissions standards for solid waste landfills in order to mitigate methane.86 Regulations for landfill emissions have been in place since 1996, when EPA first established New Source Performance Standards and Emissions Guidelines to control methane and other pollutants from municipal solid waste landfills.87 Whether such a rule will be proposed is unclear.

 International Initiatives

-The United States has also funded international activities to reduce methane emissions through the U.S. Agency for International Development (USAID).
-USAID has funded methane mitigation work in Haiti, Indonesia, Kenya, Mexico, Philippines, Tanzania, Thailand, and Vietnam through the $22.15 million Methane Accelerator funded by the U.S. Department of State.82
+The United States has also funded international activities to reduce methane emissions through the U.S. Agency for International Development (USAID).92 USAID has funded methane mitigation work in Haiti, Indonesia, Kenya, Mexico, the Philippines, Tanzania, Thailand, and Vietnam through the $22.15 million Methane Accelerator funded by the U.S. Department of State.93 With reduction in staffing at USAID and reevaluation of international activity priorities, the status of these efforts is unclear.

 International Methane Mitigation Activities